-Reducing greenhouse gas emissions in Delaware includes many different sectors and sources.
-The State has undertaken a number of programs and initiatives toward this effort.
-Through its Clean Transportation incentive programs, Delaware provides rebates for electric vehicles and charging stations.
 In 2019, Governor Carney directed DNREC to propose regulations to phase out the use of most hydrofluorocarbons (HFCs) in Delaware; these regulations were finalized in March 2021.
 As a complement to the regulatory program, DNREC launched the "Cool Switch - Low Impact Refrigerant Program" that offers incentives to businesses to install refrigeration systems that are less harmful to the environment by reducing the amount of HFCs released into the atmosphere.
-Other initiatives in the state include: (i) the Green Energy Program, which encourages homeowners, local businesses and other relevant stakeholders to adopt renewable energy systems; (ii) the Energy Efficiency Investment Fund, which provides grants to Delaware businesses, local governments and non-profits to make facility upgrades that lower energy use; and (iii) the Delaware Sustainable Energy Utility, a non-profit organization that administers various energy efficiency and renewable energy projects including the Solar Renewable Energy Credit Purchase Program.
-Further information on programs may be found at the DNREC Division of Climate, Coastal and Energy web site: https://dnrec.alpha.delaware.gov/climate-coastal-energy/
+In July 2022, DNREC launched the Low-to-Moderate Income (LMI) Solar Pilot Program to expand residential solar photovoltaic systems into LMI market segments, which have historically been underserved by existing renewable energy assistance programs and tax credits.
+Other initiatives in the state include: (i) the Green Energy Program, which encourages homeowners, local businesses and other relevant stakeholders to adopt renewable energy systems; (ii) the Energy Efficiency Investment Fund, which provides grants to Delaware businesses, local governments and non-profit organization that administers various energy efficiency and renewable energy Utility, a non-profit organization that administers various energy efficiency and renewable energy projects including the Solar Renewable Energy Credit Purchase Program.
+Further information on programs may be found at the DNREC Division of Climate, Coastal and Energy web site: https://dnrec.alpha.delaware.gov/climate-coastal-energy/.